-Sea turtles and smalltooth sawfish may be injured if struck by construction equipment.
-However, we believe this effect is discountable because these species are likely to move away and exhibit avoidance behavior.
-The applicant's implementation of NMFS's Sea Turtle and Smalltooth Sawfish Construction Conditions will further reduce the risk by requiring that all construction workers watch for smalltooth sawfish and sea turtles.
+Effects to sea turtles and smalltooth sawfish include the potential for injury from construction equipment or materials.
+This effect is discountable because we believe these species are likely to move away from the project site if disturbed.
+The applicants' implementation of NMFS's Sea Turtle and Smalltooth Sawfish Construction Conditions will further reduce the risk by requiring all construction workers to watch for sea turtles and smalltooth sawfish.
 Operation of any mechanical construction equipment will cease immediately if a sea turtle or smalltooth sawfish is seen within a 50-ft radius of the equipment.
 Activities will not resume until the protected species has departed the project area of its own volition.

-The action area contains habitat that may be used by sea turtles and smalltooth sawfish for foraging and refuge.
-Sea turtles and smalltooth sawfish may be temporarily affected by their inability to access the action area due to their avoidance of construction activities and physical exclusion from the project area due to blockage by turbidity curtains.
-We believe temporary habitat displacement effects to sea turtles and smalltooth sawfish will be insignificant, given the availability and abundance of similar habitat just outside the action area (i.e., protected mangrove habitat across Spreader Waterway in the CHPSP), and the temporary nature of the project (3 days).
+The action area contains habitat that may be used by sea turtles and smalltooth sawfish.
+Sea turtles and smalltooth sawfish may be affected by their inability to access the action area due to their avoidance of construction activities, related noise, and physical exclusion from the project areas due to blockage by turbidity curtains.
+We believe the effect of temporary loss of habitat access to sea turtles and smalltooth sawfish will be insignificant, given the availability of similar habitat nearby, the abundance of habitat outside of the action area, and the temporary nature of the project (i.e., up to 2 days).

-As mentioned above, the action area contains habitat that serves nursery area functions, including foraging and refuge, particularly for juvenile smalltooth sawfish.
-Juvenile smalltooth sawfish may be affected by the permanent loss of habitat associated with the proposed action (100 lin ft [250 ft2] of red mangroves).
+The action area contains habitat that serves nursery area functions, including foraging and refuge, for juvenile smalltooth sawfish.
+Juvenile smalltooth sawfish may be affected by the permanent loss of the red mangrove habitat associated with the proposed action.
 We believe the permanent loss of habitat will be insignificant to juvenile smalltooth sawfish given the proposed project's small area of impact relative to the surrounding area.
-There are unconsolidated shorelines nearby along Spreader Waterway, undisturbed habitat available in the surrounding mangrove islands just outside of the action area (e.g., the CHPSP), and extensive red mangrove habitat remaining within the CHEU.
+There is undisturbed habitat available in the surrounding mangrove islands just outside of the action area and extensive red mangrove and shallow, euryhaline habitat remaining within the CHEU.